thalassa-cloud/terraform-provider-thalassa/docs/data-sources/kubernetes_cluster.md

 - `description` (String) A human readable description about the Kubernetes Cluster
 - `disable_public_endpoint` (Boolean) Disable public endpoint of the Kubernetes Cluster
 - `id` (String) The ID of this resource.
+- `internal_endpoint` (String) VPC-internal endpoint for the Kubernetes Cluster
+- `konnectivity_port` (Number) Konnectivity port for the Kubernetes Cluster within the VPC
 - `kubernetes_api_server_ca_certificate` (String) Kubernetes API server CA certificate of the Kubernetes Cluster
 - `kubernetes_api_server_endpoint` (String) Kubernetes API server endpoint of the Kubernetes Cluster
 - `labels` (Map of String) Labels for the Kubernetes Cluster